Messy fight awaits IS’ next Syrian capital at Mayadeen

 Syrian opposition activists confirm those accounts, saying IS brought many of its fighters to Mayadeen.
 They’re now digging trenches around the city, which still draws revenue from nearby oil wells, including the Al-Omar field, among Syria’s largest.

 Its proximity to the desert and Iraqi border makes ground attacks harder.
-Sympathetic local tribes have boosted IS’ authority.
-And most of IS’ elite fighters are now in the area, said Ahmad al-Hamade, a Syrian army colonel who defected early in the conflict.
+Sympathetic local tribes have boosted the militant group’s authority.
+And most of the elite Islamic State fighters are now in the area, said Ahmad al-Hamade, a Syrian army colonel who defected early in the conflict.

-Deir el-Zour province “will be the last battle for Daesh,” he said, using an Arabic acronym for IS.
+Deir el-Zour province “will be the last battle for Daesh,” he said, using an Arabic acronym for Islamic State.

-It will be the “new capital,” said Mohammed Khider, who heads the Sound and Picture Organization that tracks atrocities in IS-held areas.
-“It will be the last castle for the group, and they want it as a capital so the fighters will defend it to death.”
+It will be the “new capital,” said Mohammed Khider, who heads the Sound and Picture organization that tracks atrocities in IS-held areas.
+“It will be the last fortress for the group, and they want it as a capital so the fighters will defend it to death.”

 IS forces converging in Mayadeen face two threats.
 While the Raqqa fight intensifies in northern Syria, U.S.-backed rebels in the south, near the Jordanian border, had been hoping to march toward the area.
 Those plans may be complicated by Syrian government troops who have set up outposts around the border town of Tanf, where the U.S.-led coalition trains Syrian rebels.